Mycenaean/Nuclear-Framework/Nuclear.Channels/README.md

 ## Caching response

 You can cache ChannelMethod response with EnableCacheAttribute.
-But note that EnableCacheAttribute can not me implemented on top of method that return void.
+But note that EnableCacheAttribute can not be implemented on top of method that returns void.
 Parameteres are Duration and Duration Unit.

 ```c#
 	[ChannelMethod]